yarax/eslint-plugin-typelint/README.md

 * JSON
 * YAML
 * JS files as common.js modules (export object is a schema)

+Adapters can be used for transforming schemas from one format to another.
+There are two already existed adapters: to-camel-case and to-snake-case.
+They appropriately convert fields of schema.
+You can write you own adapters, using the same interface.

 # What it is and what it is not